moschotto/SmartHomeLipoDischarger/README.md

 # How to setup the ESP32

-1. Wire the hardware as described in the wiring_diagram.pdf (do this at your own risk)
+1. Wire the hardware as described in the :electric_plug:[wiring diagram](https://github.com/moschotto/SmartHomeLipoDischarger/blob/main/wiring_diagram.pdf) (do this at your own risk)
 2. Upload the sketch / code to your ESP32.
 3. Extract the animation images from animation_pics_pics.zip, put it into the "data" folder and upload to SPIFSS via ARDUINO GUI